Why Debris Field Ratings Matter on Spore Trap Reports

 This is one of the most important interpretation points for inspectors.

-A negative bias means the reported fungal result may be lower than the true concentration because some spores may be blocked from view by debris on the sample.
+A negative bias means the reported fungal result may be lower than the true concentration of spores in the testing environment.

 Does a high debris rating mean mold counts should also be high?